 Water Quality Calibration

-For water quality calibration, HSPEXP+ does not need the EXS file.
+For water quality calibration tasks, HSPEXP+ does not require the EXS file.

 HSPEXP+ generates nutrient balance reports in a variety of layouts for sediment, total nitrogen, and total phosphorus.

-HSPEXP+ does not calculate statistics to compare observed and simulated water quality data; however, it provides reports and graphs to better understand the water quality simulation, and change the parameters accordingly.
+HSPEXP+ does not calculate statistics to compare observed and simulated water quality data; however, it provides reports and graphs to better understand the water quality simulation, and guide changes in the parameters.
 It does not provide advice for water quality parameter adjustments.

 Automated Graph Generation

-HSPEXP+ can generate additional graphs for water quality, snow depth, frequency duration, scatter plots, etc. The specifications for these graphs must be provided in a comma-separated file (*.csv format) called “AutomatedGraphs.csv.”
+HSPEXP+ can generate additional graphs for water quality, snow depth, frequency duration, scatter plots, etc. The specifications for these graphs must be provided in a comma-separated file (*.csv format) with filename “AutomatedGraphs.csv.”

-The datasets for these graphs can be obtained from a WDM file, HBN file, or a DBF (BASINS Observed WQ file format) file.
+The time series datasets for these graphs can be obtained from a WDM file, HBN file, or a DBF (BASINS Observed WQ file format) file.

 HSPEXP+ also outputs the dataset used for generating the graphs in tab delimited text files.
 Users can utilize this data for additional analysis outside of BASINS or HSPEXP+.